AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## Sort the comment list

-When you sort the comment list, the sort option you choose is remembered the next time you open a `proof` in the `proofing viewer` you are using.
+When you sort the comment list, the sort option you choose is remembered the next time you open a proof in the proofing viewer you are using.

 <ol>
- <li value="1">Open the <span>proof</span> where you want to sort comments.</li>
+ <li value="1">Open the proof where you want to sort comments.</li>
  <li value="2">If the comments area is not open, click&nbsp;<span class="bold">View comments</span>&nbsp;in the upper-right corner.<br></li>
  <li value="3">Click the sorting&nbsp;menu to open it.</li>
  <p> <img src="assets/mceclip3.png"> <br> </p>